ax-crew/docs/src/content/docs/advanced-features/mcp-integration.md

 ---
 title: MCP Integration
-description: Learn how to use the Model Context Protocol (MCP) with AxCrew
+description: Integrate MCP (Model Context Protocol) servers with AxCrew to connect your agents to external APIs and services.
 ---

-Learn how to use the Model Context Protocol (MCP) with AxCrew to connect your agents to external APIs and services.
+Integrate MCP (Model Context Protocol) servers with AxCrew to connect your agents to external APIs and services.

----

 ## What is MCP?